Navid2zp/dups/README.md

         // group files based on their file size fileGroups, totalFiles := dups.GroupFiles(files, 128)

-	// collect hashes for groups with more than file
+	// collect hashes for groups with more than one file
 	// singleThread: use a single thread
 	// flatt: don't print the process bar or any other information hashes := dups.CollectHashes(fileGroups, false, dups.XXHash, false, totalFiles)